quickwit-oss/bitpacking/README.md

-# Documentation
+## Documentation

 [Reference documentation](https://docs.rs/bitpacking/)

-# What is bitpacking ?
+## What is bitpacking ?

 Traditional compression schemes like LZ4 are not really suited to address this problem efficiently.
 Instead, there are different families of solutions to this problem.

 One of the most straightforward and efficient ones is `bitpacking` :
 - Integers are first grouped into blocks of constant size (e.g. `128` when using the SSE2 implementation).
-- If not available implicitely, compute the minimum number of bits `b` that makes it possible to represent all of the integers.
+- If not available implicitly, compute the minimum number of bits `b` that makes it possible to represent all the integers.
 In other words, the smallest `b` such that all integers in the block are stricly smaller than 2<sup>b</sup>.
 - The bitpacked representation is then some variation of the concatenation of the integers restricted to their least significant `b`-bits.